FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

   .. code-tab:: cpp C++

    ...
    // All code examples are assumed to be implemented within a main function.
    // E.g. int main(int argc, const char *argv[])

-    // Enable keeping track of time
-    time_t now = time(NULL);
+   // Enable keeping track of time time_t now = time(NULL);
    struct tm *timenow;
    timenow = gmtime(&now);
    printf("Simulation start: %s", asctime(timenow));

    // Filenanme to be used for logging output char filename[60];

    // Define the FLAME GPU model
    flamegpu::ModelDescription model("Graph example");
    ...

 Environment Description
 ^^^^^^^^^^^^^^^^^^^^^^^

-This follows a similar pattern to that used in the :ref:`Circles Model<Circles Model>` fetching the :class:`EnvironmentDescription<flamegpu::EnvironmentDescription>` from the :class:`ModelDescription<flamegpu::ModelDescription>` using :func:`Environment()<flamegpu::ModelDescription::Environment>`.
+This follows a similar pattern to that used in the `Circles Model <Tutorial: Creating the Circles Model_>`_ fetching the :class:`EnvironmentDescription<flamegpu::EnvironmentDescription>` from the :class:`ModelDescription<flamegpu::ModelDescription>` using :func:`Environment()<flamegpu::ModelDescription::Environment>`.

-Properties are added using :func:`newProperty()<template<typename T> void flamegpu::EnvironmentDescription::newProperty(const std::string &, T, bool)>` with
-an initial value specified as the second argument.
+Properties are added using :func:`newProperty()<template<typename T> void flamegpu::EnvironmentDescription::newProperty(const std::string &, T, bool)>` with an initial value specified as the second argument.

 The environment for the graph model holds information about the visualisation and its camera angle, logging, and the simulation timestep.
 The maximum number of trains to be modelled is stored to facilitate colour coding the trains to differentiate them as they run in the visualisation.

 .. tabs::

   .. code-tab:: cpp C++

    ...
-	// global environment variables
-	flamegpu::EnvironmentDescription env = model.Environment();
+   // global environment variables flamegpu::EnvironmentDescription env = model.Environment();
    env.newProperty<int>("visualisation", 0);              //0 = off, 1 = on
    env.newProperty<int, 6>("camera", {0, 0, 0, 0, 0, 0}); // x,y,z camera target, x,y,z camera location
    env.newProperty<int>("logging", 0);                    //0 = off, 1 = on
    env.newProperty<float>("timestep", 1);                 //Time step of the simulation in seconds env.newProperty<float>("maxtrains", (float)100);       //Maximum number of trains in the simulation, to configure visualisation
    ...

 Graph Network Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The modelled network graph is made up of railway stations ('nodes' or 'verticies') and railway lines ('links' or 'edges').

 The railway lines each have an origin and destination station, and a linespeed (maximum speed) property.
 The stations have properties including their location in x-y space, and a dwelltime in seconds needed for passengers to board and alight when trains call there.
 Provision is made for additional properties to indicate how factors such as station capacity and station type (terminal or through station) might be included in the model, but these are not explored in this tutorial.

 The properties of the graph must be defined in the program code, but are then populated using a JSON file read in the :ref:`initialisation function<Graph Model Initialisation>`.

-The :class:`EnvironmentDirectedGraphDescription<flamegpu::EnvironmentDirectedGraphDescription>` is attached to the model environment using
+The :class:`EnvironmentDirectedGraphDescription<flamegpu::EnvironmentDirectedGraphDescription>` is attached to the model environment using :func:`newDirectedGraph()<flamegpu::ModelDescription::Environment::newDirectedGraph>`.
-:func:`newDirectedGraph()<flamegpu::ModelDescription::Environment::newDirectedGraph>`.

 .. tabs::